-How to Make Wire Jewelry: 7 Wire Jewelry Tutorials, Tips and Ideas
+8 Tips on How to Make Wire Jewelry

 I love how my eyes have been opened to the beauty and value of learning how to make wire jewelry.
 I didn’t give handmade wire jewelry enough credit in the past; to me, making wire jewelry meant either wire-wrapped jewelry, which I didn’t do, or making wire findings and other wire jewelry components.

-I didn’t realize how important and widespread wire is in almost all jewelry making, not just wire-wrapped jewelry, until I saw the fun ways jewelry makers used wire in their wire jewelry patterns and designs.
-Read these 7 tips on how to make wire jewelry and join the fun!
+I didn’t realize how important and widespread learning how to make wire jewelry is in almost all jewelry making, not just wire-wrapped jewelry, until I saw the fun ways jewelry makers used wire in their wire jewelry patterns and designs.
+Read these eight tips on how to make wire jewelry and join the fun!

 - How to Choose the Best Wire Jewelry Tools

 Nylon-jaw pliers are indispensable for straightening crimped or crumpled wire so that you can use it instead of tossing or recycling it.
 Good wire cutters will save your hands, especially when you’re wire-wrapping loops or making other wire-wrapped jewelry.
 The right round-, chain-, needle- or flat-nose pliers can make repetitive or tedious tasks go more easily, and marking your spot on round-nose pliers can ensure consistently wrapped loops and eye pins, every time.
 The flat side of a ball-peen hammer will flatten and spread wire; the balled side will add dimples and texture to it.
 Rubber or nylon mallets will harden wire.

 - Go Beyond Wire-Wrapping Stones